JakBul/Book_Manager/README.md

 * **Uploaded Images for Books**

 It would be better to have uploaded images of the book covers to the database than using the URL of image.
 However, how would I check the copy rights?
+Is it not easier for users just paste the link?

 * **Recommended Books**